arrao10/Dasara-Procession/README.md

 # Dasara-Procession
-🐘 2D OpenGL mini-project of the Dasara procession: Ambari, Mysuru Palace, Tableaux, Elephants and Musicians with animations.
+🐘 **2D OpenGL Mini-project** of the **Dasara procession**: Ambari, Mysuru Palace, Tableaux, Elephants and Musicians with animations.
 Also a compact Demo of interactive UI and Real-time Graphics.